Peer Support Training

 Other Peer Support Worker Trainings include:

-Coast Mental Health: Information about their Peer Support Program can be found at https://www.coastmentalhealth.com/what-we-do/pillar-services/ and they can be reached at 604-764-2145.
+Coast Mental Health: Information about their Peer Support Program can be found at https://www.coastmentalhealth.com/what-we-do/pillar-services/

 A free peer support worker curriculum is also available at www.peerconnectbc.ca.
 This curriculum was funded by the B.C.
 Ministry of Mental Health and Addictions with the guidance of working peer support workers and other folks with lived experience.
 Completion of this curriculum will be a pre-requisite of acceptance to the training program.